zclaytor/kiauhoku/README.md

 pip install git+https://github.com/zclaytor/kiauhoku
 ```

-Brand new: Kīauhōkū is on PyPI!
-It requires Python 3, but you can finally do this:
+Kīauhōkū is also on PyPI!
+It requires Python 3, but you can do this:
 ```bash
 pip install kiauhoku
 ```